Auth JWT

 The signature section is a hash signature of the header and payload sections, encrypted using a private key secured inside VivoKey servers.
 When used with the public key given below, you can validate the signature of the authenticity token.
 In turn, this validates that the contents of the token have not been altered, such as the chip value or exp timestamp.

-Validating authenticity token signatures
+Validating authenticity JWT signatures

 After validating the authenticity of a VivoKey chip or product using our API, what happens if you want to communicate that information between servers, or mobile app and backend service?
 How does your backend know it's receiving legitimate data?
 How does it know it can even trust the authenticity JWT itself?
 It might be easy to assume you can trust it when you just received it from our API endpoint, but when you need to pass that information to a backend server to perform more functions, that chain of trust is lost.
 How does that server know someone isn't just passing bogus data into your server or service endpoint?
 The answer is JWT signature validation.